 By Jill Henderson – Show Me Oz –

-Every plant in the world is classified through a system of nomenclature, which allows us to see how they are, or are not, related.
+If you want the short version, here it is: Basically, every plant in the world is classified through a system of nomenclature, which allows us to see how they are, or are not, related.
 Just like us, all plants belong to a family.
 Their names can span many generations and include ancestral relationships.
 Plants are classified in descending order from Kingdom through Variety.
 For basic seed saving purposes, we need only focus on those names that represent the Family, Genus, Species and Variety.
 For example:

 Family – Cucurbitaceae